 General Information - CLRC Computer Commons

 The CLRC Computer Commons open lab has 24 mac and 16 PC thin client computer workstations available for student use.
-The computer workstations include individual and group workstations.
 There are also 108 Chromebook laptops available for four hour check out for students to use in the CLRC and/or on campus.
-Currently enrolled SBCC students can check into a computer workstation in the open lab or checkout a Chromebook laptop by presenting their SBCC student ID (or K number with a photo ID) at the CLRC front desk.
-Three stand up computer stations are also available that require no check in.
+Currently enrolled SBCC students can checkout a Chromebook laptop by presenting their SBCC student ID (or K number with a photo ID) at the CLRC front desk.
 All computer workstations require log in using a pipeline username and password.
 Personal computers cannot be connected to the CLRC network for internet access.

 Computer Tutors provide tutoring as needed learning and technical support to students within in the CLRC Computer Commons.
 Students can ask for help directly at the Computer Help Desk and/or place the help sign on top of their computer workstation.

 Computer Tutors can assist students with essential computer skills like basic computer skills, using operating systems, and printing.